Minnesota Department of Transportation

 This section of South Robert St. was reconstructed in 2015-2016 to improve transportation mobility, access management and safety.
 The reconstruction added a center median to restrict hazardous left turns, consolidated driveways along the road to simplify access and installed new traffic signals, streetlights and landscaping.
 Despite those improvements, the section of roadway has seen continued safety concerns for users since completion of the reconstruction project.

-This study will coordinate with Metro Transit to prepare the area for the G Line arterial Bus Rapid Transit service, which will include new on-street transit stations in the study area.
+This study was coordinated with Metro Transit to prepare the area for the G Line arterial Bus Rapid Transit service, which will include new on-street transit stations in the study area.

 Summary of work

-• Ask people to share their transportation experiences and needs
+• Asked people to share their transportation experiences and needs

-• Coordinate with the planning, design and construction of Metro Transit’s G Line arterial Bus Rapid Transit service
+• Coordinated with the planning, design and construction of Metro Transit’s G Line arterial Bus Rapid Transit service

 • Speeding

-• Expand and improve connectivity and safety for people walking and biking
+• Expanding and improving connectivity and safety for people walking and biking

 • Dangerous left turns